growi-dev/blog_content/_drafts/The-Slow-Learner.md

 ## Missing Skills
 I'm not a feature complete software engineer.
 I'm not a feature complete human being.
 I have many shortcomings and some of them impacted my carrer quite a bit.
 Learning being the most prominent of them.
-I have
+I have major difficulties learning mechanical skills.

 memorize stuff
 just use what other have given you